google/breadboard/README.md

 consuming a few extra bytes in your application binary, it shouldn't affect your application at all.
 We use this information to let us know if Pindrop is useful and if we should continue to invest in it.
-Since this is open source, you are free to remove the version string but we would appreciate if you would leave it in.
+Since this is open source, you are free to remove the version string but we would appreciate it if you would leave it in.

   [Bullet Physics]: http://bulletphysics.org/